06.15.11

 03.31.11

-it was probably time to post a blog!
-I apologize for dragging my
+time to post a blog!
+I apologize for dragging my feet here lately!

 Anyways, things have been going good.
 Last week we were in some great services!
 It's awesome when you've been praying for answers and direction and then God lays it all out right in front of you!
 He is awesome.
 We just have to learn that it's in His time and not ours, which is easier said than done!
 I've learned to trust him through it all!

-will be in Kentucky!
-We are looking forward to seeing what God has
+Kentucky!
+We are looking forward to seeing what God has in store!

-in store!
 We hope to see you there if you live near by!
-Also be
+Also be listening for

-listening for our current radio single,"God Will Deliver Me" and
+our current radio single,"God Will Deliver Me" and call your local

-call your local radio stations and request it!
-Have a Great
+radio stations and request it!
+Have a Great Weekend!

 02.11.11